xieweiAlex/English_Learning/words/2019/words-Nov.md

-You just have to be brave enough to be on that bleeding edge
-find a quiet spot to devour its dinner

-Stumbled into reading about **hermit crabs** and wut
-GERMANY’S BATTERED **coalition** is on **shakier ground** than ever after members of the Social Democratic Party (SPD)
-It would also avoid political turmoil before Germany takes over the rotating six-month presidency of the EU Council next July, the last **set-piece** of Mrs Merkel’s time as **chancellor**.
-Like many leftist parties the SPD has regularly had to balance internal tensions between **idealists** and **realists**.

 Simply put, it's a series of (usually) LED lights that you place **on the rear of** your PC monitor or TV, creating a kind of **halo effect** that projects behind it.

 Having a light on behind your monitor, like a small **lamp**, greatly reduces **eyestrain** at night
 Also very **moody** and **cozy**